collabnix/dockerlabs/kubernetes/workshop/weave-Katakoda-PWD.md

 ```

 ## Open Scope in Your Browser

 ```
-From the kubectl get svc -n weave take the Nodeport and hit open Katakoda/PWK on that port
+From the kubectl get svc -n weave take the Nodeport and hit open PWK on that port
 ```

 ![My Image](https://github.com/collabnix/dockerlabs/blob/master/kubernetes/workshop/weave-service.png)